 - ACT score.
-Possible 36 points with no time limit on when the test was taken. - Points from Nursing required college courses (i.e. ENG 101, MTH 100 or higher, BIO 201 and BIO 202) - Points for grades are as follows: A=3 points, B=2 points and C=0 point - Additional 10 points awarded as determined by the individual college policy and procedure.
+Minimum 18 composite.
+Possible 36 points with no time limit on when the test was taken. - Points from nursing required academic core courses (i.e. ENG 101, MTH 100 or higher, BIO 201 and BIO 202) - Points for grades are as follows: A=3 points, B=2 points and C=0 point - Additional 10 points awarded as determined by the individual college policy and procedure.
+Refer to website for Points Worksheet.